Can I Cook It

 Make Dessert Simple

-• Check discount bins at the grocery store for bread, cheese, and produce on sale.
+• Check discount bins for bread and cheese.

-• A handwritten menu card at each place setting adds a personal touch and costs nothing.
+• A handwritten menu card adds a personal touch.